SharePoint/sp-dev-docs/docs/general-development/office-365-cdn.md

 ```

 > [!NOTE]
 > Removing a CDN origin doesn't affect the files stored in any Document library matching that origin.
 If these assets have been referenced using their SharePoint URL, SharePoint will automatically switch back to the original URL pointing to the Document library.
-If however, assets have been referenced using the Public CDN URL, then these links will be now broken and will need to be manually changed.
+If, however, assets have been referenced using the Public CDN URL, then these links will now be broken and will need to be manually changed.

 #### Modify Office 365 CDN origin